-- (f) Amounts due from participating employers-Included in other current assets are accrued receivables of contributions from participating employers disclosed in the statement of fiduciary net position.
-As of June 30, 2022, \$8,061 was due from participating employers. - (g) Other current assets-Included in other current assets in GatorCare's statement of net position are interest income receivable and prepaid expenses related to administrative expenses.
+- (f) Amounts due from participating employers-Included in amounts due from participating employers are accrued receivables of contributions from participating employers disclosed in the statement of fiduciary net position.
+There were no amounts due from participating employers as of June 30, 2023. - (g) Other current assets-Included in other current assets in GatorCare's statement of net position are interest receivable and a receivable due from UF Health Shands.
 Included in other current assets in the statement of fiduciary net position are accrued receivables primarily comprised of earned rebates from third-party administrators.
 Rebate accruals from third party-administrators are estimated based on rebate terms and historical payments received.
-An estimated rebate receivable of \$6,179,500 was included in other current assets as of June 30, 2021.
-Actual rebates received subsequent to June 30, 2021, but related to claims incurred as of and for the year then ended, were \$5,452,263. - (h) Capital assets-Each capital item with an individual purchase price of \$2,000 or more and a useful life of at least two years is considered to be a capital asset.
+An estimated rebate receivable of \$7,481,816 was included in other current assets as of June 30, 2022.
+Actual rebates received subsequent to June 30, 2022, but related to claims incurred as of and for the year then ended, were \$6,610,531. - (h) Capital assets-Each capital item with an individual purchase price of \$2,000 or more and a useful life of at least two years is considered to be a capital asset.
 Capital assets are recorded at historical cost at date of purchase.
 Routine maintenance and repairs are expensed when incurred.
 Depreciation is computed using the straight-line method over the estimated useful lives of the related depreciable assets.
-The useful life of furniture is 15 years. - (i) Claims payable-Claims payable included in the statement of fiduciary net position reflects liabilities for which invoices have been received from the two third-party administrators for claims activity incurred and reported. - (j) Claims incurred but not reported ("IBNR")-The IBNR claims reserve included in the statement of fiduciary net position represents management's best estimate of the amount of future health and pharmacy claims related to services provided in the current accounting period.
+The useful life of furniture is 15 years. - (i) Claims payable-Claims payable included in the statement of fiduciary net position reflects liabilities of the organization for which invoices have been received from third-party administrators for claims activity incurred and reported. - (j) Claims incurred but not reported ("IBNR")-The IBNR claims reserve included in the statement of fiduciary net position represents management's best estimate of the amount of future health and pharmacy claims related to services provided in the current accounting period.
 The IBNR claims reserve model projects claims based upon average historical claims activity, average time to pay claims, certain high cost claims data, and certain studies of the participating employers' historical claims data.
-Considerable amount of uncertainty and variability are inherent in this accounting estimate, and accordingly, the subsequent development of these allowances may not conform to the assumptions inherent in the determination.
+Considerable amount of uncertainty and variability are inherent in this accounting estimate, and accordingly, the subsequent development of these reserves may not conform to the assumptions inherent in the determination.
 The ultimate liability could be significantly in excess of or less than the amount indicated in the basic financial statements, and it is at least reasonably possible that changes in the estimate in the near term would be material to the basic financial statements. - (k) Restricted net position for participating employers-Restricted net position for participating employers included in the statement of fiduciary net position represents the cumulative amount of contributions from participating employers received or earned from the participating employers in excess of health and pharmacy claims and administrative expenses paid or incurred.
 Each employer's share of the restricted net position for participating employers is adjusted for funding credits approved for each participating employer, and the surplus (deficit) of contributions from participating employers over health and pharmacy claims and certain administrative expenses which is allocated to the participating employers based on the employer's percentage share of membership in GatorCare.